dj1701/shado.js/README.md

 4. Included with the library is a specs folder containing a js file called ShadoSpec.js.
 The development of the date        comparison calculations was Test Driven.
 The Jasmine v2.0 Framework was used to unit test each method and drive out      the code design.
 Link: http://jasmine.github.io/

 The aim of this library is to aid JavaScript Developers in taking away the pain of date handling in JavaScript.
 It is intended that future versions will be released when time is available.
 All we ask is constructive feedback is provided from your experience in using this library.
+My email address is: d_jacobs@btopenworld.com

 Browser Support:
 ----------------